PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/The RWKV architecture - scaling RNN to transformer scale/RWKV architecture - Scaling an RNN to transformer scale.md

 	# for the WKV values
     rwkv = sigmoid(r) * wkv

-	# And finally that gets normalized into an output, and an output
+	# And finally that gets normalized into an output, and next state
     return Wout @ rwkv, (x,num,den)
 ```